Skip to calculator

 Staircase Calculator

 Enter floor-to-floor height and available run.
-Choose stair type and unit system to calculate risers, going, angle, stringer length, headroom, and a basic materials list.
+Choose stair type and unit system to calculate steps, risers, going, angle, stringer length, headroom, and a basic materials list.

 metres